PhilBoileau/pub_cvCovEst/README.md

-# Covariance Estimator CV-Selector
+# Simulation Study and Analysis Code for "Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions"

-Materials for an investigation in developing a cross-validated covariance estimator selector.
 The repository is organized as follows

-- `manuscript`: paper describing the approach
 - `analysis`: materials for data analysis examples
 - `simulations`: materials for simulation studies